norcams/docs-enduser/docs/login.rst

    :align: center
    :alt: The default login screen

 There are two methods for logging in.
-The method labelled "Dataporten" is correct for regular users.
+The method labelled "Feide" is correct for regular users.
 The "Local user" method is reserved for administrator and testing purposes.
-Dataporten_ is an external authentication service provided by UNINETT_.
-To log in, choose "Dataporten" as authentication mechanism, then click "Connect".
+Feide_ is an external authentication service provided by Sikt_.
+To log in, choose "Feide" as authentication mechanism, then click "Connect".
 You'll be redirected to this page:

 .. image:: images/dashboard-login-02.png
    :align: center
-   :alt: Dataporten: choose institution
+   :alt: Feide: choose institution

-Select the correct educational institution, by clicking on it, and log in.
+Select the correct educational institution and log in.

 You should then be redirected back to the NREC dashboard: